Migrating a Binding to the Unified API

-If we are using a Xamarin Studio Binding Project Template to build our API, we'll need to update to the new Unified API version of the Binding Project Template.
+If we are using a Visual Studio for Mac Binding Project Template to build our API, we'll need to update to the new Unified API version of the Binding Project Template.
 The easiest way to do this is to start a new Unified API Binding Project and copy over all of the existing code and settings.

 Do the following:

 In the New Solution Dialog Box, select iOS > Unified API > iOS Binding Project:

 - On 'Configure your new project' dialog enter a Name for the new binding project and click the OK button.